 - NCFE optional workbook

-- worksheets
+- worksheet

 - assignment

 - poster.

-Unit 02 Instructing circuit training sessions (J/617/4018)
+Unit 02 Instructing group cycling sessions (Y/617/4024)

-Unit summary This unit covers the skills that an instructor needs to deliver safe and effective circuit training sessions and evaluate performance to improve future sessions.
+Unit summary This unit covers the skills that an instructor needs to deliver safe and effective group cycling sessions and evaluate their performance to improve future sessions.

 Guided learning hours 21

 Level 2

 Mandatory/optional Mandatory

-Be able to prepare for a circuit training session
+Be able to prepare for a group cycling session

-- 1.1 Prepare self for a circuit training session - 1.2 Prepare the environment for a circuit training session - 1.3 Prepare the equipment for a circuit training session
+- 1.1 Prepare self for a group cycling session - 1.2 Prepare the environment for a group cycling session - 1.3 Prepare the equipment for a group cycling session

-- 1.1 Learners must prepare self for the circuit training session, which must include: - wearing appropriate clothing and having a professional appearance - arriving in good time to prepare the environment - allowing time to welcome and screen participants and complete pre-session checks. - 1.2 Learners must prepare the environment for the circuit training session, which must include: - safely preparing the space - checking ventilation - checking lighting - checking fire hazards (if applicable) - cleaning water spills/sweat, etc (if applicable).
+- 1.1 Learners prepare self for a group cycling session, this must include: - wearing appropriate clothing and have a professional appearance - arriving in good time to prepare the environment and prepare own bike - allowing time to welcome and screen participants, and complete pre session checks. - 1.2 Learners prepare the environment for a group cycling session, this must include: - safely preparing the space - checking ventilation - checking lighting - checking fire hazards (if applicable) - cleaning water spills/sweat, etc (if applicable).

 Learners should deal with or refer any issues discovered.
-Learners could carry out a risk assessment for the circuit training session.
+Learners could carry out a risk assessment for the group cycling session.

-- 1.3 Learners must prepare the equipment for the circuit training session, which could include: - safely setting up the equipment and ensuring that it's in place ready for the session - having an adequate amount and varying weights available for the participants - checking any audio/visual equipment that they intend to use - having music prepared for the session.
+- 1.3 Learners must prepare the equipment for the group cycling session, this must include: - safely setting up their own bike and checking participant's bikes - checking any audio/visual equipment that they intend to use, eg microphone, sound system, tracking system, etc - having music prepared for the session.

 Learners must deal with or refer any issues discovered.
-Learners could carry out a risk assessment for the circuit training session.
+Learners could carry out a risk assessment for the group cycling session.